 Why Study Philosophy at Maynooth

 A bit of history.
-The Department of Philosophy is the oldest department in the university, dating back to June 1795 with the appointment of its first professor.
-The first two professors, André Darre and François Anglade, were former professors at the Sorbonne and, as Catholic priests, refugees from the French Revolution.
-They brought with them to Maynooth the pre-revolutionary philosophical traditions of the University of Paris, namely, classical and scholastic philosophy together with an engagement with contemporary European thought.
+The Department of Philosophy is the oldest department in the university, dating back to June 1795.
+The first two professors, André Darré and François Anglade, had previously taught in Toulouse and at the Sorbonne, respectively.
+As Catholic priests, they came to Ireland as refugees from the French Revolution.
+They brought with them to Maynooth the philosophical traditions of pre-revolutionary France, namely, classical and scholastic philosophy together with an engagement with contemporary European thought.
 These are traditions which we cherish to the present day and which are reflected in our teaching and in the research carried out in the department.

 The Department of Philosophy at Maynooth offers its undergraduate students the opportunity to study the Western tradition of philosophy in a lively way that emphasizes the relevance of philosophy to everyday life.
 Like every other subject, philosophy can get technical, but we never forget the roots of philosophy in the basic questions that people ask about their lives.
 The coverage of philosophy at Maynooth is broad.
 We are one of the few European departments today where the rich and influential tradition of medieval philosophy is studied.
 But we do not forget the origins of Western philosophy in ancient Greece or its post-medieval developments in the Renaissance, modernity, and beyond.
 In fact, we are particularly strong in phenomenology, which is one of the most important currents of contemporary thought.
 Thus, the undergraduate student will receive a well-rounded philosophical education at Maynooth, in a department that is sufficiently large to cover many of the main areas of philosophy without being so big that one gets lost.